jbmilgrom/blogg/src/post/identity-state-time.md

       bankAccount.checkBalance(); // 80
       ```

-    is external to withdraw although internal to makeBankAccount and undermines the functional semantics of withdrawal as a result, as discussed above.
+    is external to `withdraw` although internal to `makeBankAccount` and undermines the functional semantics of `withdraw` as a result, as discussed above.
 [Notoriously unintuitive effects](https://stackoverflow.com/questions/750486/javascript-closure-inside-loops-simple-practical-example/750506) manifest when looping is combined with procedural nesting.

       ```js
       const buildCallbacks = (items) => {